HinodeXRT/xrtpy/docs/CODE_OF_CONDUCT.rst

 in appropriate consequences, including warnings, temporary bans, or permanent removal.
 Community leaders are responsible for enforcing these rules and taking corrective action as needed.

+**Enforcement and Reporting**
+- Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at xrtpy@cfa.harvard.edu.
+All complaints will be reviewed and investigated promptly and fairly.
+- Community leaders are obligated to respect the privacy and security of the reporter of any incident.

 This Code of Conduct is adapted from the `Contributor Covenant`_, version 2.1.

 .. _Contributor Covenant : https://www.contributor-covenant.org/version/2/1/code_of_conduct.html